TokenBrice/l2s-handbook/content/docs/ps-edge.md

 {{< /column >}}
 {{< /block >}}

-_ParaSwap examines at the rate for the given pair on all supported exchanges and displays the effective rate (accounting for slippage) for each._
+_ParaSwap examines the rate for the given pair on all supported exchanges and displays the effective rate (accounting for slippage) for each._

 ---